-This is the equivalent of 1 $\frac{1}{2}$ A Levels.
+This is the equivalent of 1 1⁄2 A Levels.

-Units 1, 4, 8 and 22 are assessed via a combination of unit assignments written and assessed by teachers internally, Unit 2 is assessed through controlled assessment task set and assessed by the exam board and Unit 3 is an hour written exam.
+Units 1, 4, 8 and 27 are assessed via a combination of unit assignments written and assessed by teachers internally, Unit 2 is assessed through controlled assessment task set and assessed by the exam board and Unit 3 is a two hour written exam.